riya-keni/ecommerce-business-performance-analysis/README.md

 * Cash on Delivery (COD) recorded the highest cancellation and return rates among all payment methods.
 * Delivery performance remained relatively consistent across cities, with most locations averaging between 3–5 days.
-* Delayed deliveries were associated with significantly higher return rates compared to fast and standard deliveries.
 * Standard deliveries represented the largest share of completed deliveries.
 * Delayed deliveries were associated with significantly higher return rates than fast and standard deliveries, indicating a potential link between delivery delays and customer dissatisfaction.
 ### Profitability Analysis